-National Geographic Included The Salkantay Trek in their list of 25 Best Treks in the World!
-The Salkantay trekking route takes you to Machu Picchu through astounding Andean scenery ranging from high mountain passes past the sacred Salkantay Mountain, to the verdant cloud forests below on a truly spectacular trekking experience.
-The Salkantay Trek is named after the sacred mountain of the same name, which decorates the horizon towering over 6000M /20,000 feet elevation.
-Salkantay is the twelfth-highest peak in the Peruvian Andes, however, it is on of the most worshipped mountain peaks in The Peruvian Andes.
+National Geographic Included Salkantay on their list of 25 Best Treks in the World!
+The Salkantay trekking route takes you to Machu Picchu through astounding Andean scenery.
+It ranges from high mountain passes past the sacred Salkantay Mountain.
+It then descends to the verdant cloud forests below.
+This makes for a truly spectacular trekking experience in The Andes.
+The trek is named after the sacred mountain of the same name.
+It decorates the horizon towering over 6000M /20,000 feet above sea level.
+Mount Salkantay is the twelfth-highest peak in the Peruvian Andes.
+It is one of the most worshipped mountain peaks in The Peruvian Andes.

-The Salkantay Trek is the perfect option for trekkers seeking the lesser-traveled route but the equally stunning trail to Machu Picchu.
-The Salkantay trail takes you through remote Andean villages, gushing rivers, and across the high-elevation mountain peaks of the Salkantay Pass.
-On the first day, you will also visit the magnificent Humantay Lagoon, an otherworldly turquoise glacial lake that is actually one of the highlights of the Salkantay Trekking route.
+The Salkantay Guided Tour is perfect for trekkers seeking a lesser-traveled route.
+Those who want an equally stunning trail to Machu Picchu.
+The trail takes you through remote Andean villages.
+It passes gushing rivers.
+It then crosses the high-elevation mountain peaks of the Salkantay Pass.
+On the first day, you will also visit the magnificent Humantay Lagoon.
+This is an otherworldly turquoise glacial lake.
+It is actually one of the highlights of the Salkantay route!
+There is also the bonus of hot springs to relax those tired legs!

-Many people want to know about the Salkantay Trek versus Classic Inca Trail comparison.
-The Salkantay Trek is the most popular trek after the Classic Inca Trail to Machu Picchu.
-The Salkantay Trek receives far fewer trekkers than the classic Inca Trail however, and although it may not have as many fantastic archaeological sites as The Inca Trail, the trail makes up for it with spectacular vistas, where you can walk through this naturally remote paradise comparatively free from fellow humans beings.
+Many people want to learn about the Salkantay Trek versus the Classic Inca Trail.
+For their Andean trek in Peru.
+The Salkantay route is the most popular trek after the Classic Inca Trail to Machu Picchu.
+Salkantay receives far fewer trekkers than the classic Inca Trail. however.
+It may not have as many fantastic archaeological sites as The Inca Trail.
+However, it makes up for it with spectacular vistas.
+You can also walk through this naturally remote paradise, free from fellow humans.
+The main difference between the two treks is that you will not enter Machu Picchu through the Sun Gate.
+Instead, you will take the bus up the mountain from Aguas Calientes to Machu Picchu.

-What You Need To Know About Hiking The Salkantay Trek
+What You Need To Know About Hiking Salkantay

-- The Salkanta Trek covers approximately 74 kilometers ( 46 miles).
+- The Salkantay Route covers approximately 74 kilometers ( 46 miles).

-- The Salkantay Treking difficulty level ranges from moderate to challenging due to the altitude and varied terrain.
+- The Trekking difficulty level ranges from moderate to challenging.
+This is due to the altitude and varied terrain.

-- The highest point on the Salkantay Trek is approximately 4,630 m / 15,190 ft, at The Salkantay Pass.
+- The highest point on the Salkantay Trail is approximately 4,630 m / 15,190 ft, at The Salkantay Pass.
+Acclimatize well for a minimum of 2 days to avoid altitude sickness.

 - No Permit is needed to hike The Salkantay Trail.

-- All Salkantay Treks are led by authorized guides to ensure the safety of our trekkers and compliance with safety regulations.
+- All Salkantay Trips are led by authorized guides.
+This ensures the safety of our trekkers and compliance with safety regulations.

-Valencia Travel Cusco is committed to sustainable tourism and offering an unparalleled service to make sure your Salkantay Trek to Machu Picchu is beyond extraordinary.
+Valencia Travel Cusco is 100% committed to sustainable tourism.
+We offer an unparalleled trekking adventure in The Andes!
+We will also make sure your Salkantay Trek is beyond extraordinary.

 More Information?
-Check out our extensive guide to Hiking The Salkantay Trek to Machu Picchu
+Check out our All You Need To Know About Hiking The Salkantay Trek to Machu Picchu

-* Reputable tour operators like Valencia Travel will provide a safe Salkantay trekking experience as you trek to Machu Picchu, on our guided tours of Salkantay trek to Machu Picchu, leaving you back in your hotel in Cusco or The Sacred Valley.
+* Reputable tour operators like Valencia Travel will provide a safe trekking experience.
+All along the trek to Machu Picchu.
+We will also collect you and drop you off at your hotel in Cusco or The Sacred Valley.

-The Salkantay Trekking Route is for those people who prefer to trek off the beaten path with fewer people and witness Andean vistas like no other!
-Here is our video of The Salkantay Trek to Machu Picchu.
+The Salkantay Route is for those people who prefer to trek off the beaten path with fewer people and witness Andean vistas like no other!
+Here is our video of Salkantay to Machu Picchu.

 Planning & Booking Your Salkantay Trek

-If you are searching for a trekking experience in the Andes of Peru, The Salkantay Trek is the ultimate adventure for the intrepid trekker!
-Traversing high Andean mountain passes might not be everyone's idea of fun but for those of you who are up for the trekking adventure of a lifetime, this is the perfect trek for you.
-Few Peru Treks can compare to The Salkantay Trek when it comes to pristine nature and spectacular mountain scenery.
+Are searching for a trekking experience in the Andes of Peru?
+Salkantay is the ultimate adventure for the intrepid trekker!
+Traversing high Andean mountain passes might not be everyone's idea of fun.
+However, for those of you who are up for the trekking adventure of a lifetime, this is the perfect trek for you.
+Few Peru Treks can compare.
+When it comes to pristine nature and spectacular mountain scenery.
 Plus the ultimate destination is the Wonder of The World - Machu Picchu!
 The trek is slightly more difficult than the Inca Trail.
-It reaches higher elevations and is a day longer, however, the day-to-day trekking times are generally the same.
-You also spend a night in a hotel before visiting Machu Picchu so you can look your best before visiting the ancient citadel.
+It reaches higher elevations and is one day longer.
+However, the day-to-day trekking times are generally the same.
+You also spend a night in a hotel before visiting Machu Picchu.
+So you can look your best before visiting the ancient citadel.
 (Think about those Machu Picchu photos!).
 Here is All You Need To Know about trip planning for The Salkantay Trek to Machu Picchu!

 The Steps to Book Your Salkantay Trek

-We recommend that you make a reservation for the Salkantay Trek and pay your entrance fee well in advance. certain dates such as those during high season can sell out quickly and our group treks have limited numbers.
-Choose your preferred and also have some back start dates so we can accommodate your preferred trekking dates.
-If you want a group Trek the dates are often defined so require an element of flexibility on your behalf.
-If you want an exact date due to your work leave, or public holidays, etc. you may want to consider a private Salkantay Trek.
-A Private Salkantay Trek for your group will guarantee your exact dates.
+We recommend that you make a reservation for the trek and pay your entrance fee well in advance.
+Certain dates such as those during high season can sell out quickly.
+Our group treks have limited numbers.
+Choose your preferred date and also have some backup start dates.
+This is so we can accommodate your preferred trekking dates.
+If you want a group trek the dates are often defined so require an element of flexibility on your behalf.
+If you want an exact date due to your work leave, public holidays, etc. you may want to consider a private trek.
+A Private Trek for you and your group will guarantee your exact dates!

 Please review our booking conditions here.
 Booking with Valencia Travel means you have read and agreed to these conditions.

-You will require a comprehensive travel insurance policy to be able to travel with the Salkantay Trek Machu Picchu.
+You will require a comprehensive travel insurance policy to be able to trek to Machu Picchu.
 Please send us the insurance details once you have them.

-The Most Frequently Asked Questions About The Inca Trail Trek to Machu Picchu
++The Most Frequently Asked Questions About Salkantay to Machu Picchu

 How To Get to Cusco Peru?